techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 ### Conflicting organization addresses

-If your organization is located in a different region than the billing address of your Enterprise Agreement (EA), you might not be able to purchase Communications Credits.
+If your organization is located in a different region than the billing address of your Enterprise Agreement (EA), you might not be able to purchase Communication Credits.

-If you're unable to purchase Communications Credits, open a support ticket from the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2166757), and we can work with you to mitigate this issue until a permanent solution is in place.
+If you're unable to purchase Communication Credits, open a support ticket from the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2166757), and we can work with you to mitigate this issue until a permanent solution is in place.

 ### Customers with new commerce experience (NCE) calling subscriptions